Boxelder Bug Infestation Signs, Facts & Prevent in NY & Beyond

 Color: Black wing covers, upper body, legs, and antennae, with three bright red or orange striped markings running along the head, body, and wing tips in a vaguely ‘X’-shaped pattern.
 Red or orange lower body beneath wing covers.

 Species: Boisea trivittata

-Boxelders primarily feed on the seeds of boxelder trees, though they can also suck the sap out of the trees’ leaves and twigs.
-Only female boxelder trees produce the winged seed pods commonly associated with boxelder trees, so most large boxelder populations gather around them during feeding season.
+What do boxelder bugs eat?
+They primarily feed on the seeds of boxelder trees, though they can also suck the sap out of the trees’ leaves and twigs.
+Boxelder trees are easy to identify, they have the “helicopter” seed pods that spin and flutter as they drop to the ground.

 Though they prefer boxelder trees, boxelder bugs can also feed on the seeds of other trees in the acer family, including maple and ash trees.
 Because they primarily eat seeds, boxelder bugs don’t inflict significant damage on the trees they infest.